nixworks/public/news/2011/01/14/index.md

 ##### Italian Prime Minister
 ### [Prime Minister of Italy Silvio Berlusconi is summoned to a prostitution investigation to deal with allegations of "improperly assisting" 17-year-old nightclub dancer he had at one of his private parties. ](/news/2011/01/14/prime-minister-of-italy-silvio-berlusconi-is-summoned-to-a-prostitution-investigation-to-deal-with-allegations-of-improperly-assisting-17.md)
-_Context: Silvio Berlusconi, Italian Prime Minister, prostitution, nightclub_
+_Context: Silvio Berlusconi, prostitution, nightclub, Italian Prime Minister_

 ##### Guyana
 ### [A court in America sentences Abdel Nur of Guyana to 15 years imprisonment after charging him with participation in a plot to blow up fuel tanks at John F. Kennedy International Airport in New York City. ](/news/2011/01/14/a-court-in-america-sentences-abdel-nur-of-guyana-to-15-years-imprisonment-after-charging-him-with-participation-in-a-plot-to-blow-up-fuel-ta.md)
-_Context: New York City, Guyana, Kennedy International Airport_
+_Context: Guyana, New York City, Kennedy International Airport_

 #####
 ### [2 British footballers are questioned in relation to allegations resulting from a sex assault at a party. ](/news/2011/01/14/2-british-footballers-are-questioned-in-relation-to-allegations-resulting-from-a-sex-assault-at-a-party.md)